DUNE-DAQ/performancetest/README.md

 frontend_ethernet.py -f <path of your json file>
 resource_utlization.py -f <path of your json file>
 tp_metrics.py -f <path of your json file>
+analyze_data.py -f <path of your json file>
 ```

 The first command retrives data from the grafana dashboards (daq_overview, frontent_ethernet, trigger_primitives, intel PCM) and stores the data to hdf5 files.
 In addition, the a new entry is added to the json file called the `data_path` that is the path all files produced are kept.
-The last three generate relavent plots from the stored data and writes them to file (in `data_path`).
+The others generate relavent plots from the stored data and writes them to file (in `data_path`).
 Finally, to generate the report:

 ```[bash]
 performance_report.py -f <path of your json file>